bnchrch/graphql_project/README.md

 # GraphqlProject
+A project to learn the setup of a GraphQL Project with an admin panel.

+## Getting Started
 To start your Phoenix app:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`